-Switzerland’s 19 living ex-presidents: a world record
+Switzerland’s 20 living ex-presidents: a world record

-Britain has eight, the United States has five, France and Germany have only two.
-Switzerland, however, has 19 members of the “Living Former Presidents Society”.
+Britain has eight, the United States has four, France and Germany have only two.
+Switzerland, however, has 20 members of the “Living Former Presidents Society”.
 What does this record say about the country’s political stability and leadership?

 Very little.
 It’s largely a trick question.
 Switzerland’s unique rotating one-year presidency can’t be compared with the head of government in any other country (the chancellor in Germany and prime minister in Britain).